Time to read: 12 min

 - Recover: Companies must restart activities such as opening, hiring, budgeting, and supplying as well as making a plan to restore a scalable state.

-- Renew: Companies should take lessons and emergent patterns from the first two steps to develop a new foundation.
+- Renew: Companies should take lessons and decipher emergent patterns from the first two steps to develop a new foundation.

 4. Manufacturing on Demand (MOD)

-Manufacturing on demand, or MOD, is all about producing only what customers need when they need it.
+Manufacturing on demand, or MOD, is all about producing what customers need when they need it.
 With this technology, there’s no more manufacturing vast quantities of the same thing and storing it in inventory until someone buys it.

 Using cloud technology and a digital self-service platform, customers obtain quotes for parts in real-time and stay connected to the order production process through to delivery.
 They order precisely the quantity needed for their requirements, leveraging JIT (just in time) manufacturing to its fullest extent.

-Platforms like the Digital Manufacturing Ecosystem at Fictiv enable MOD with industry-first features for visibility, speed, traceability, and quality.
+Platforms like Fictiv’s operating system for custom manufacturing enable MOD with industry-first features for visibility, speed, traceability, and quality.
 Customers can use it to order custom mechanical parts for both prototyping and production.
 The platform fits in with work-from-home requirements and responds to compressed product introduction timelines.

 MOD customers benefit from on-demand production status updates, centralized access to design files, historical DFM, and other features that streamline manufacturing while saving on materials and storage.
 All of the data for an order is in one place, and the customer can get expert guidance if needed.

-The impact of MOD to enterprise customers ordering and tracking hundreds of parts at once is tremendous.
-24/7 visibility and transparency and access to a real-time schedule keep everything moving efficiently.
+The impact of MOD on enterprise customers ordering and tracking hundreds of parts at once is tremendous.
+24/7 visibility, transparency, and access to a real-time schedule keep everything moving efficiently.
 With the use of CNC machining, customers can obtain complex, high-precision mechanical parts at 100 times the speed and one-tenth the cost compared to traditional manufacturing.

 5. IoT-Enabled In-Plant Automation

-IoT-enabled in-plant automation is another way of referring to the interconnection of devices within an existing infrastructure.
+IoT-enabled in-plant automation is another way to interconnect devices within an existing infrastructure.
 Connectivity enables manufacturing to reduce costs, enhance efficiency, improve safety, and innovate.